plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 - F# type providers.
 (Excel) - luckily i can truely encapsulate it.
 - System.Data.Sqlite (local caching for burn down)

-Are these frameworks which have to be banned to the outermost circle? is it really worth the effort?
+Are these frameworks which have to be exiled to the outermost circle? is it really worth the effort?

 Lets ask again ...